learning-zone/spring-boot-basics/notes/miscellaneous.md

             e.printStackTrace();
         }

-        //call stopRunning() method whenever you want to stop a thread thread.stopRunning();
+        // call stopRunning() method whenever you want to stop a thread thread.stopRunning();
     }
 }